artur-ciocanu/launch.en/help/extension-dev/web/event-types.md

 >[!NOTE]
 >
->This document assumes you are familiar with library modules and how they are integrated in tags extensions.
+>This document assumes you are familiar with library modules and how they are integrated in tag extensions.
 See the overview on [library module formatting](./format.md) for an introduction to their implementation before returning to this guide.

 `module.exports` accept both the `settings` and `trigger` parameters.
 This enables customization of the event-type.